 March 28 – April 4, 2020

 The resort islands between BVI and Puerto Rico are crazy beautiful.
-Vieques, Culebra, Culebrita, Cayo Pena, Palomino and 28 uninhabited islands.
-And the sailing is el Carib tradewind fantastic!
+The Spanish Virgin Islands include Vieques, Culebra, Culebrita, Cayo Pena, Palomino and 28 uninhabited islands.
+The sailing is el Carib tradewind fantastic!
 The SVI are secluded enough to have only a handful of charter yachts.
 In line with our new tack to bring you more exotic sailing destinations, we have secured the few boats available in the SVI during the best time of the year.
 Captains Tania and Woody will be your guides for this week long sailing Adventure.

 Tradewind sailing, reef snorkeling, white sand beach bars; who’s in?